LifeHax!

 Spring-loaded door stopper.

 Recently in my state, tennancy laws were adjusted so that renters can now (within reason) put hooks in walls without getting landlord permission.
-But I don't think dynabolting big-screen mounting brackets into the rendered-brick would be covered by that!
+But I don't think dynabolting big-screen mounting brackets into the rendered-brick would be covered by that anyway!